-Steps for Setting-Up the Hud-Son Saw Mill
+Steps for Setting Up the Hud-Son Saw Mill

-A. Machine Set-Up (ground track unit)

-- 1. For best results and easier set-up, the mill location should be level and free of obstructions. - 2.
-A level cement pad is the best option, but square timbers also work well.
-You will need to support the track at each joint and under each cross member. - 3.
-You will need to be sure that the mill is level from front to back and side to side.
-The better the mill is supported the better the mill work. - 4.
-There should be a 4 ft. clear work area around the entire mill.

-B. Welded Track Assembly

-- 1. Dogs needs to facing in the same direction, the moveable dogs need to be on the same side of the track which is on the operator's side of the mill head. - 2.
-There are additional holes in the track so that the dogs can be moved to different positions. - 3.
-The tracks are bolted together using bolt and nuts.
-The Oscar-52 mills will have 2 bolt/nuts: the Oscar-52 mills will have 3 bolts/nuts.
-Line up the tracks so that the center holes align.
-Using the provided bolts put them through the holes and finger tighten the nuts.
+- A. Machine Set-Up (ground track unit) (SEE FIG. Apage #7) - 1 For best results and easier set-up, the mill location should be level solid ground and free of obstructions. - 2 A level cement pad is the best option, but square timbers also work well.
+You will need to support the track at each joint and under each cross member of the track. - 3 You will need to be sure that the mill TRACK is level from front to back and side to side.
+The better the mill track is supported the better the mill will work. - 4 There should be a 4 ft. clear work area around the entire mill. - B. Welded Track Assembly - 1 Dogs need to be facing in the same direction, all the movable dogs need to be on the operators side of track. - 2 There are additional holes in the track so that the dogs can be moved to different positions for cutting shorter or longer logs if needed. - 3 The tracks are bolted together using the 1/2" bolts and nuts provided.
+The Oscar 428 mill will have 2 bolt/nuts per section of track.
+Line up the tracks so that the holes align.
+Using the provided bolts, put them through the holes and finger tighten the nuts.
 Adjust the track height so that the 2 pieces of track meet flush and level.
-Work one side then the other, once level has been achieved, check the track to see if it aligns vertically.
+Work one side then the other, once level has been achieved, check the track to see if it aligns vertically at the joint.
 If the track is not aligned correctly use a hammer to tap it into position.
+Do not tap on the vertical rail.
 Once this is accomplished tighten the bolts securely.
+NOTE: when the mill head rolls over the track joint it should be smooth.
+There should be no bump or rise at the track joint. (see fig. B page #7)